Members and visitors

 Confirm times by checking our calendar.

 Generally, we have Open Studio on Thursdays (between 10am and 2 pm).
-For the winter months, we are offering Open Studio on some Sunday afternoons (when there is no workshop scheduled) - see our calendar to confirm
+We are also offering Open Studio on some Sunday afternoons (when there is no workshop scheduled) - see our calendar to confirm

 When there are workshops or study groups taking place, we ask that you plan your visit for another time.